 I hate to tell you, you're on all the interviews.

-Um the only difference was me being on it.
+The only difference was me being on it.

-Well, it could have been you, a little bit, anyway, but it sounds a big number.
+Well, it could have been you a little bit anyway, but it sounds a big number.

 I mean, do you ever meet her?

-Have you do you know her at all?
+Do you know her at all?

 I do not.

-I thought the cupcake interview I survived two of them.
+I thought the cupcake interview, I survived two of them.

-This this is this is curiosity.
+This is curiosity.

 What's the difference, Hannity, between Nancy Pelosi and Kamala Harris?